St. Louis Scott Gallagher SC

 The St. Louis Scott Gallagher Soccer Club (SLSG) is a sports club dedicated to the development and advancement of all levels of soccer in the St. Louis metropolitan area of Missouri and Illinois.

 History

-The result of the 2007 merger of three of the area's leading soccer clubs (St. Louis/Busch Soccer Club, Scott Gallagher Soccer Club, and Metro United Soccer Club), SLSG sponsors 275 teams for boys and girls in age groups from under-6 through under-20, including U.S. Soccer Development Academy programs.
+The result of the 2007 merger of three of the area's leading soccer clubs (St. Louis/Busch Soccer Club, Scott Gallagher Soccer Club, and Metro United Soccer Club), SLSG sponsors 275 teams for boys and girls in age groups from under-6 through under-20, including being one of the original members of the MLS Next.

-In addition to teams and leagues, the organization sponsors such activities as training camps, specialized physical training, manager/coach training, and nine seasonal tournaments for boys and girls age group teams from throughout the U.S. and Canada.
+Pre Merger History

-SLSG is headquartered at World Wide Technology Soccer Park in Fenton, Missouri.
-The organization also has facilities in Creve Coeur and Cottleville, Missouri, and Collinsville, Illinois.
+In 2008, St. Louis Scott Gallagher came to be after the merger of three major youth soccer clubs in the St. Louis region, St. Louis Soccer Club (formally known as Busch Soccer Club), Scott Gallagher Soccer Club, and Metro United Soccer Club.
+Each club has their own rich history of player development impacting the game in the region.